The #1 Key to Better Relationships

 4 Steps for How to Stop Making Other People Responsible for Your Feelings

 You'll notice I used the phrase "stimulated your feelings."
 This is a very deliberate choice of words.
 You'll notice I didn't say "caused your feelings."
-While some people might consider this semantics, I consider it an essential distinction.
+I consider this an essential distinction.
 When I say someone stimulated my feelings, I mean they did something that impacted me, and it impacted me in the particular way it did because of many factors, including, of course, what they did, but also how I'm interpreting their actions, my own personal history, my mood in that moment, what I ate for lunch that day, whether or not I slept well that night, what their actions remind me of, etcetera.
 No one is powerful enough to cause me to feel any certain way.

 2. Take responsibility for your feelings.
 What does it mean to take responsibility for your feelings?
 Again, it doesn’t mean blaming yourself.
 It means turning your kind attention to yourself, acknowledging what you’re feeling, and letting yourself feel it.
 What did you feel when the person did or said the thing you identified in step 1?
 (Here's a list of feelings to help with the identification process.)